cisco/mindmeld/docs/source/entity_map.rst

   + e.g., query the **pubdate** fields given a **time-range** entity

 * optionally assign "roles" to entities (see the next section)

+After you define the Entity Map, you can train ML models for building Entity Recognizers (see `Building The Entity Recognizer`_).

 Entities And Roles
 ------------------